quozd/awesome-dotnet/README.md

 * [DeviceDetector.NET](https://github.com/totpero/DeviceDetector.NET) - The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
 * [NaturalSort.Extension](https://github.com/tompazourek/NaturalSort.Extension) - Extension method for StringComparer that adds support for natural sorting (e.g. "abc1", "abc2", "abc10" instead of "abc1", "abc10", "abc2").
 * [Coravel](https://github.com/jamesmh/coravel) Near-zero config .NET Core library that makes Task Scheduling, Caching, Queuing, Mailing, Event Broadcasting (and more) a breeze!
+* [ConveyR](https://github.com/megafetis/conveyr) Handling of business objects by shared (common) interfaces.
+Conveyor runs matched handlers for object of interfaces.
+Supports context access, grouping, ordering and run with payload interfaces in handlers.
 ## MVVM

 * [Caliburn.Micro](https://github.com/Caliburn-Micro/Caliburn.Micro) - A small, yet powerful framework, designed for building applications across all XAML platforms.
 Its strong support for MV* patterns will enable you to build your solution quickly, without the need to sacrifice code quality or testability.